PCA ReBalance & CeraVe Ingredients Fail EWG Ratings (Environmental Working Group)

 Brown=Animal Product Ingredient

 Ceela Just 7 contains just 7 "EWG-green" ingredients.
-All Ceela Ingredients are rated by the Environmental Working Group as green like glycine, the ultimate safety level.
+All Ceela Ingredients are rated by the Environmental Working Group as "green" like glycine, the ultimate safety level.
 Glycine helps build collagen in our body.
-In creams, Glycine helps hydrate and reduce the appearance of fine lines.
+In creams, glycine helps hydrate skin and reduce the appearance of fine lines.

 Ceela Hydrate offers the basic Just 7 ingredients with additional amino groups, considered essential to our health.
 These include alanine, valine, threonine, phenylalanine, and tryptophan.
-These play an important role in our general health.
-The hydrating agent hyaluronic acid is fermented and purifed without animal products (most hyaluronic acid used in injections comes for Rooster Comb).
+These amino acids play an important role in our general health.
+The hydrating agent, hyaluronic acid, that we use in our products is fermented and purified without animal products (most hyaluronic acid used in injections comes from Rooster Comb).

-PCA ReBalance, CeraVe Fail EWG: Medical reports have shown lavender oil as an estrogen mimic.
-Lavender has been linked to enlarging breasts of pre-pubertal boys.
-Ceela offers that given the prospect of changing sex traits in boys, lavender should be avoided.
-Another concern with lavender relates to its estrogen mimic status and estrogen-ensitvie breast tumors.
-Most physicians would err on the side of caution and recommnend avoiding lavender in this setting.
+PCA ReBalance fails EWG along with CeraVe.
+One bad ingredient in this product is lavender because medical reports have shown that lavender oil is an estrogen mimic.
+Lavender has been linked to enlarging breasts of prepubertal boys.
+Ceela recommends avoiding lavender due to the prospect of changing sex traits in boys.
+Another concern with lavender relates to its estrogen mimic status and estrogen-sensitive breast tumors.
+Most physicians err on the side of caution and recommend avoiding lavender in this setting.

-Probably anything Taurate has an animal origin.
+Also of note for our vegans, anything Taurate most likely has an animal origin.
 The diagram represents this as a brown colored slice in PCA Skin Creamy Cleanser.
-Those who are vegan would want to know this.
-By contrast Ceela has no animal products or derived ingredients.
+By contrast, Ceela has no animal products or derived ingredients.

 Vanicream falls into a slightly different category.
 This cream contains non-human ingredients.
-Simethicone and white petroleum would cause problems if aspirated or breathed into our lungs.
+Simethicone and white petroleum cause problems if breathed into our lungs.
 Pediatricians caution mothers to not use petroleum jelly around the nose.
 Petroleum jelly getting into the nose can cause chemical pneumonia.
 Ceteareth 20 has concerns about dioxanes as part of the manufacturing process.
-The EPA has classified 1,4-dioxane as a Group B2, probable human carcinogen.
+The EPA has classified 1,4-dioxane as a Group B2 probable human carcinogen.